ylcnfrht/vscode-python-snippet-pack/README.md

 #### A snippet pack to make you more productive working with python

 #### This snippet pack contains all below python method
-*  all python built-in snippets and contains at least one example for each method for each method
+*  all python built-in snippets and contains at least one example for each method
-*  all python string snippets contains at least one example for each method for each method
+*  all python string snippets contains at least one example for each method
-*  all python list snippets contains at least one example for each method for each method
+*  all python list snippets contains at least one example for each method
-*  all python sets snippets contains at least one example for each method for each method
+*  all python sets snippets contains at least one example for each method
-*  all python tuple snippets contains at least one example for each method for each method
+*  all python tuple snippets contains at least one example for each method
-*  all python dictionary snippets contains at least one example for each method for each method
+*  all python dictionary snippets contains at least one example for each method
 *  And contains a lot of other code snippets (like if/else, for, while, while/else, try/catch,file process and
 *  class snippets and class examples for oop(polymorphism,encapsulation,inheritance .i.g)